OK MAYBE OK

 We’ve been beavering away at new tracks and now we’re back with OK MAYBE OK – a song that builds electronic beats and walls of sound, looping dirty bass lines against pumping synths and scuzzy guitars.

-OK MAYBE OK is the first in a series of new singles from Mega Emotion and is released on 13 January 2017 – ahead of their debut album, tentatively titled Move, Motherf*cker.
+OK MAYBE OK is the first in a series of new singles from Mega Emotion – ahead of their debut album, tentatively titled Move, Motherf*cker.
 The track got its first airing on X Radio thanks to John Kennedy, and has been played by BBC Introducing.

 OK MAYBE OK sounds like hearing Sleaford Mods being duffed up by the Pixies, or Metronomy soiling themselves to Crystal Castles.